thinkjs/www.thinkjs.org/view/en/doc/2.1/force_proxy.md

-## Ban port access
+## Ban Port Access

 ### Description

-Your online program often has reverse proxy by using nginx.
-User's request will accroding nginx to Node.js.
-It will be easy to load balance by using reverse proxy.
+Online applications usually have Nginx as the reverse proxy.
+Nginx will redirect user requests to Node.js.
+Have reverse proxy will be easy to do load balance.

-After you has nginx reverse proxy to node.js service, you usually want to ban request directly from port.
-You can set all port request directly just be allowed in host.
-The other solution is taking a judge in application level.
+Once you have the reverse proxy, you usually want to ban the requests that directly accessed to the Node.js's port.
+At this time, you can set the Node.js port could only be accessed internally, or you must taking a judge in application level.

 ThinkJS provides middleware to ban port access.
 If it's trouble to ban port access in host directly, you can take replace of Middleware to do it.

-### middleware configuration
+### Middleware Configuration

-Modify `src/common/config/hook.js` linke following:
+Modify `src/common/config/hook.js` as following:

 ```js
 export default {